 for Best Multi-Talented Actor

-Premiered in January 2019, Sarawat Yai quickly became a must-see TV every Friday- Sunday nights.
+Premiered in January 2019, Sarawat Yai quickly became a must-see TV every Friday- Sunday nights in Thailand for the six weeks.
 In addition to earning #2 spot on Thailand Highest Rated Miniseries of 2019 Year-end Chart (#1 in the action genre), Sarawat Yai also made history by becoming ch.
 7HD first primetime rerun and the only miniseries that returned as a rerun within the same year.
 Beside making and breaking all kinds of records, 'Sarawat Yai' also won many awards including Maya Awards 2019 Best Action Miniseries.
-At the 2019 Nagaraj Awards, Art was named 'Best Multi-Talented Actor' for his portrayal of the corrupted chief police Anake.
+At the 2019 Nagaraj Awards, Art was named 'Best Multi-Talented Actor' for his portrayal of Chief Police Anake.

 The Star is Born:-

 After giving birth to Art, his mother abandoned him and put him up for adoption.
 Luckily, before she left for a new life with her new husband in USA, Art's mother wrote to her sister Nong and told her about Art.
 After learning about the news about baby Art, Nong along with her fiance and her cousin Taew went to get him right away.
 Nong adopted the abandoned baby as her son and named him 'Art.'
 Thus, Nong became the first person that Art called 'mom.'